Non-Surgical Treatment

 The causes of hooded eyelids depend on the person, but we’ve outlined some common causes below:

 Generally speaking, hooded eyelids are harmless, but some people find them to be uncomfortable and have difficulty seeing.
-Other people seek non-surgical treatment for hooded eyelids because they don’t like the way they look and prefer a lifted look.
+Other people seek non-surgical hooded eyelid treatment because they don’t like the look of saggy eyelids and prefer a lifted look.

-Although we briefly touched on fillers and Botox to lift hooded eyes, let’s explore the non-surgical treatment for hooded eyes in more detail below.
+There are many droopy eyelid treatments that you can explore to fix hooded eyes.
+Although we briefly touched on fillers and Botox injections to lift hooded eyes, let’s explore the non-surgical treatment for hooded eyes in more detail below.

 Make sure you have the right skincare products to help your skin stay fresh and youthful, helping to improve the appearance of droopy eyelids.
 We have a selection of medical-grade skincare products for you to add to your routine!